Facebook Ads can be an effective tool in reaching valuable target audiences with your communications.

 Moderating comments on ads is so important.
 If the conversation gets out of hand, your ad might do more harm than good.

 In this article, we’ll show you:

 - why you should answer comments in social media,

-- how to monitor and respond to the comments that appear under your ads,
+- how to monitor comments on Facebook ads,

 If you use Facebook Pages to promote your business on social media, you already know that answering your fans’ comments might be challenging if your online community is very engaged (which is a good thing!).

 But before we move on to how to manage comments on Facebook Ads, let’s find out why answering Facebook comments is so important!

 Why you should answer comments in social media

 First of all, it’s because the comment sections under both organic and dark posts are a real goldmine of customer feedback for you to dig into.

 Carefully analyzing comments may lead you to come up with great ideas for improving your products or services.

 The comments section is also a great place to practice social media customer care.
 More and more users try to connect with brands on social media, simply because it’s much more convenient to inquire about an order on Facebook or Instagram than to send out an email or call a help center.
 Don’t overlook the possibilities that the comments section gives you in this regard.

 What’s even more important though, is that hitting the ‘reply’ button under each comment gives you the opportunity to establish a relationship with your customers.